R&D Tax Credits

 Regular Research Credit Method

-The Regular Research Credit Method, also known as the traditional credit method, is the original method for calculating R&D tax credits.
-It involves calculating the credit based on a percentage of a business’s qualified research expenses (QREs).
-Under the Regular Research Credit Method, the credit is calculated as follows:
+This is the original method for calculating R&D tax credits and involves calculating the credit based on a percentage of a business’s qualified research expenses (QREs).
+Under this method, the credit is calculated as follows:

-The credit percentage generally equals 20% of QREs over a base amount.
-The base amount is calculated as a fixed percentage of the average QREs for the previous four years.
-The base amount is meant to ensure that companies that consistently engage in R&D are not penalized for doing so.
+The credit percentage generally equals 20% of QREs over a base amount, which is calculated as a fixed percentage of the average QREs for the previous four years.
+The base amount ensures companies that consistently engage in R&D are not penalized for doing so.

 Alternative Simplified Credit Method